+1. Compensation grants - To cover uninsured, uncompensated damages by the homeowner as a result of Hurricane Katrina or Hurricane Rita.

+Elevation Assistance

-- 1. Compensation grants To cover uninsured, uncompensated damages incurred by the homeowner as a result of Hurricane Katrina or Hurricane Rita. - 2.
-Elevation Assistance - Elevation Compensation for those homeowners who select Option 1 and whose property is subject to the latest available FEMA guidance for base flood elevations4; - Elevation Grants for those homeowners who select Option 2 and whose replacement homes require elevation to meet the latest available FEMA guidance for base flood elevations when mandated to be elevated by the local parish or governing local jurisdiction.
+- Elevation Compensation for those homeowners who select Option 1 and whose property is subject to the latest available FEMA guidance for base flood elevations4: - Elevation Grants for those homeowners who select Option 2 and whose replacement homes require elevation to meet the latest available FEMA guidance for base flood elevations.
 This program will be a traditional rehabilitation program and is subject to Environmental and other federal regulations and documentation of receipts5. - 3.
 Additional Compensation Grant Funding of up to \$50,000 for homeowners with income at or below 80% of area median income. - Mitigation Grants of up to \$7,500 may be available to complete other mitigation measures.
 Funding of this program is dependent on available funding6.